sjhloco/nornir_validate/validation_builder/README.md

 ^^^^ END discovery_task ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 ```

-There are some commands where NTC templates are not used and the actual state is created from screen scrapping.
-In these situations the command needs adding to the *actual_state.py* function *format_actual_state* variables ***non_ntc_tmpl_cmds*** or ***non_ntc_tmpl_regex_cmds*** to convert the output from a string to a list.
+There are some commands where NTC templates are not used and instead the actual state is created from screen scrapping.
+In these situations we must convert the output from a string to a list by adding the command to the variable ***non_ntc_tmpl_cmds*** or ***non_ntc_tmpl_regex_cmds*** within *actual_state.py* function *format_actual_state*.
 By default no strings will generate an *actual state* as this safe guards against the script failing if the command output is an error.

 ### 2. Actual state (-as): Format the command output into the actual state

 Based on the discovery output build the python logic to perform the data model formatting of the *actual_state* to get the values to be validate.
-This is defined in the *actual_state.py* on a *per-os_type* basis as each os-type has a separate function.
+This is defined in the *actual_state.py* on a *per-os_type* basis.

 By using a breakpoint (*ipdb.set_trace()*) after the command you can look through the discovery data model to workout the python logic for the *actual_state* data model.
 The [nornir docs](https://nornir.readthedocs.io/en/latest/howto/ipdb_how_to_use_it_with_nornir.html) have a good tutorial on using the [iPython pdb debugger](https://github.com/gotcha/ipdb).